cmsmcq/Aparecium/README.md

   The highest value seen for the `item/@to` attribute tells you where in the input the parser stopped thinking it understood what was going on.
-  Here, the two items say that the parser has managed to recognize the string from position 0 to position 4 (so the first four characters of the input) as some portion of a 'rule', and the string from 3 to 4 as an 's', or part of an 's'.
+  Here, the two items say that the parser has managed to recognize the string from position 0 to position 4 (so the first five characters of the input) as some portion of a rule, and the string from 3 to 4 as an ‘s’, or part of an ‘s’.
 So the parse looked OK until position 4 of the input.
 Then it all turned pear-shaped.

   It is possible to get better diagnostics out of the data structures, and one day Aparecium will do so.
+Real soon now.